Lift (force): Inviscid-flow equations (Euler or potential)

 In potential-flow theory, the flow is assumed to be incompressible.
 Incompressible potential-flow theory has the advantage that the equation (Laplace's equation) to be solved for the potential is linear, which allows solutions to be constructed by superposition of other known solutions.
 The incompressible-potential-flow equation can also be solved by conformal mapping, a method based on the theory of functions of a complex variable.
 In the early 20th century, before computers were available, conformal mapping was used to generate solutions to the incompressible potential-flow equation for a class of idealized airfoil shapes, providing some of the first practical theoretical predictions of the pressure distribution on a lifting airfoil.

 A solution of the potential equation directly determines only the velocity field.
 The pressure field is deduced from the velocity field through Bernoulli's equation.

 Applying potential-flow theory to a lifting flow requires special treatment and an additional assumption.
 The problem arises because lift on an airfoil in inviscid flow requires circulation in the flow around the airfoil (See "Circulation and the Kutta–Joukowski theorem" below), but a single potential function that is continuous throughout the domain around the airfoil cannot represent a flow with nonzero circulation.
 The solution to this problem is to introduce a branch cut, a curve or line from some point on the airfoil surface out to infinite distance, and to allow a jump in the value of the potential across the cut.
 The jump in the potential imposes circulation in the flow equal to the potential jump and thus allows nonzero circulation to be represented.
 However, the potential jump is a free parameter that is not determined by the potential equation or the other boundary conditions, and the solution is thus indeterminate.
 A potential-flow solution exists for any value of the circulation and any value of the lift.
-One way to resolve this indeterminacy is to impose the Kutta condition,Anderson(1991), Section 4.5 which is that, of all the possible solutions, the physically reasonable solution is the one in which the flow leaves the trailing edge smoothly.
+One way to resolve this indeterminacy is to impose the Kutta condition, which is that, of all the possible solutions, the physically reasonable solution is the one in which the flow leaves the trailing edge smoothly.
 The streamline sketches illustrate one flow pattern with zero lift, in which the flow goes around the trailing edge and leaves the upper surface ahead of the trailing edge, and another flow pattern with positive lift, in which the flow leaves smoothly at the trailing edge in accordance with the Kutta condition.